Gnoll Docs Back to Dashboard

 claude plugin install gnoll

-This connects Claude to your Gnoll instance and creates an AGENTS.md file in your repo root.
-This file tells AI agents how to use Gnoll for issue tracking — commit it to your repo so all agents pick it up automatically.
+This connects Claude to your Gnoll instance and creates a .gnoll/config file in your project root.
+Commit it to your repo so all agents pick it up automatically.

 4. Create Issues with Claude